iambenkis/Hello-react-rails/README.md

 # 📖 [Rails Backend & Frontend] <a name="about-project"></a>

-> Describe your project in 1 or 2 sentences.
+> In this project, I set up a 'Hello world' project as one app with rails-react-Webpack

 **[your_project__name]** is a...